EmmanuelNiyonshuti/Receipto/README.md

 - **Improved OCR**: Leverage more advanced OCR techniques for better accuracy and implement easy search and retrieval.
 - **Analytics**: Provide insights into spending patterns by analyzing receipts.
 - **User Dashboard**: Create a dashboard where users can visually interact with their receipts.

 ---

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m "Add feature"`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

----